MinyMinz/TeamHolidayManager/README.md

 # SwaggerDocs
 To access the swagger docs you will need to run the project and go to the following url http://localhost:8000/docs

+## Database Connection via IDE
+To connect to the database via an IDE you will need to uncomment the 2nd database url in the .env file and comment out the first one.
+Else it will try to connect to the docker container